cn-uofbasel/ccn-lite/doc/README-arduino.md

 sudo apt-get install gcc-avr
 ```

-Building CCN-lite for RFduino depends on the [Arduino IDE](http://arduino.cc/).
+Building CCN-lite for RFduino depends on the [Arduino IDE](http://arduino.cc/), which you must first download.

-## Installation for Arduino boards
+## Installation for Arduino boards (non-RFduino case)

 1. Change into the source directory related to Arduino: